 Tumors that produce too much thyroid-stimulating hormone (TSH, or thyrotrophin) can cause the thyroid gland to become overactive, a condition known as hyperthyroidism.
 A TSH-producing tumor is one of the rarest types of pituitary tumors.

 Pituitary tumors can also secrete reproductive hormones such as follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
-These are called gonadotropin-secreting tumors, and they are treated similarly to TSH-producing tumors.
+These are called gonadotropin-secreting tumors, and they are treated similarly to tumors that produce TSH.

 If you have a TSH-producing tumor, your symptoms may include: